cognesy/instructor-php/notes/NOTES.md

 Catch up with the latest additions.

 ## TODOs

-- Make system, prompt, script etc. available for configuration by user
 - Parallel tool calls
+- Multiple tools with tool selection
+- Modules: Add module observability via events - currently no access to this info
+- Generate unstructured, then format to structured - to improve reasoning

+### API Client

+- Clean up predefined models, prices, etc.

+### Configuration

+- Export configuration to user folder / use external configuration
+- Examples how to override default configuration

+### Refactorings

+- More modular design - serialization, validation, transformation should be a configurable pipeline
+- Validators / Deserializers / Transformers - chain of objects, not a single object
+- Rework Events so they have toArray() method, make __toString() use it
+- Role - should be enum, not string
+- String >> Array >> Class - for example: prompts (they should be classes)
+- Prompt - should be a class, not a string; prompt translates to Section/Messages; alt name: Instruction(s)

+### Infrastructure

 - Async mode
-- Fix debug and cache mode
+- Fix cache mode
 - Finish logging support
 - Document how to inject custom HTTP client
 - Better error messages
 - Documentation for logging
-- More modular design - serialization, validation, transformation should be a configurable pipeline
-- Rework Events so they have toArray() method, make __toString() use it
-- Role - should be enum, not string
-- String >> Array >> Class - for example: prompts (they should be classes)
-- Prompt - should be a class, not a string; prompt translates to Section/Messages; alt name: Instruction(s)
-- Better API for image / audio inputs
-- Export configuration to user folder / use external configuration
-- Examples how to override default configuration
 - PSR-14 events - finish, demo how to plug custom dispatcher
 - PSR-11 container - finish, demo how to plug custom container
 - PSR-3 logger - finish, demo how to plug custom logger

-- Validators / Deserializers / Transformers - chain of objects, not a single object
-- Modules: Add module observability via events - currently no access to this info
-- Generate unstructured, then format to structured - to improve reasoning
+### Partially done

+- Better API for image / audio inputs
+- Make system, prompt, script etc. available for configuration by user

 ## Brain dump